dustinpfister/blog_posts/_posts/js-javascript-example-digital-art-unsteady-stars.md

 ### The source code for this javaScript example as well as other notes and assets can be found on Github

 The full up to date source code for this example can also be found on my [test vjs Github Repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-example-digital-art-unsteady-stars).
-This might also be the best way to pull down and use not just this javaScipt example, but all my other javaScript examples that I have made over the years.
+This might also be the best way to pull down and use not just this javaScipt example, but all my other javaScript examples that I have made over the years for each [post I have wrote on javaScript in general](/categories/js/).

 ## 1 - The utilities library